X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

 #### Cons

-  * Requires soldering and board modifications
+  * Requires soldering and board modifications of which some users may be unwilling or unable to do
-  * Upgrade is not easy to revert
+  * Upgrade is not easy to revert, may involve "damaging" the board (cutting traces)

 ### CPU and ROM Upgrade Kit